DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Re claim 1, Buckner discloses a protective assembly (Fig 2; it is noted that all reference characters cited below refer to Fig 2 unless otherwise noted) comprising: a protective sheath assembly 5+8+20 (Fig 1) having a tubular catheter body 5+8 with a proximal and a distal end (the proximal end pointing to the left in Fig 2 and inserted into the connection fitting labeled in Fig C below; the distal end pointing to the right in Fig 2 and inserted into the introducer tip 21) and at least one connection fitting (seen in Fig 2 connecting shaft 5 to syringe 10, but not labeled; labeled in annotated Fig C below); an introducer tip 21; and a syringe 10 containing a fluid (“medicine or antiseptic fluid” – Page 1, Col 2, Lines 85-91) and securely attached to the at least one connection fitting (as seen in Fig 2).
-Buckner does not disclose that the introducer tip 21 is a part of a holding device assembly that also includes a housing and a self-closing retention device, wherein the introducer tip and the retention device each fit over a respective portion of the housing.
+Buckner does not disclose that the introducer tip 21 is a part of a holding device assembly that also includes (a) a housing with a barbed or flanged end and an exposed gripping portion and (b) a self-closing retention device, wherein the introducer tip is received over the housing and retained by the barbed/flanged end and the retention device fits over the housing

-Kavanagh, however, teaches a protective assembly 10 (Fig 2 with Fig 3 showing a detailed drawing of the holding device assembly; it is noted that all reference characters cited below refer to Fig 2 and/or Fig 3 unless otherwise noted) comprising: a protective sheath assembly 15+18 having a tubular catheter body 15 with a proximal (to the left in Fig 2,3) and distal end and at least one connection fitting 18 (Col 3, Line 63 – Col 4, Line 3) at the proximal end (as seen in Fig 2,3); and a holding device assembly 16 having a housing 25, an introducer tip 30 (Col 4, Lines 31-34) fitting over a portion of the housing (as seen in Fig 3, the proximal end of tip 30 fits over portion 25a of housing 25), and a self-closing retention device 20 (Fig 3,4; Col 4, Lines 51-58; this device is considered “self-closing” since the material of gripping mechanism 42 automatically reduces the size of the passage 50 when the catheter is removed therefrom (as seen in moving from Fig 4 to Fig 5); note that the claim does not require that the “closing” prevent access to the housing or that the “closing” completely eliminate the pathway running therethrough) fitting over a portion of the housing (as seen in Fig 3, the distal end of retention device 20 fits over the portion of housing 25 labeled as “collar of housing 25” in annotated Fig A below).
+Kavanagh, however, teaches a protective assembly 10 (Fig 2 with Fig 3 showing a detailed drawing of the holding device assembly; it is noted that all reference characters cited below refer to Fig 2 and/or Fig 3 unless otherwise noted) comprising: a protective sheath assembly 15+18 having a tubular catheter body 15 with a proximal (to the left in Fig 2,3) and distal end and at least one connection fitting 18 (Col 3, Line 63 – Col 4, Line 3) at the proximal end (as seen in Fig 2,3); and a holding device assembly 16 having a housing 25 having a first end (to the left in Fig 3) and a second end (to the right in Fig 3), an introducer tip 30 (Col 4, Lines 31-34) fitting over a portion of the housing at the second end (as seen in Fig 3, the proximal end of tip 30 fits over portion 25a of housing 25), and a self-closing retention device 20 (Fig 3,4; Col 4, Lines 51-58; this device is considered “self-closing” since the material of gripping mechanism 42 automatically reduces the size of the passage 50 when the catheter is removed therefrom (as seen in moving from Fig 4 to Fig 5); note that the claim does not require that the “closing” prevent access to the housing or that the “closing” completely eliminate the pathway running therethrough) fitting over a portion of the housing (as seen in Fig 3, the distal end of retention device 20 fits over the portion of housing 25 labeled as “collar of housing 25” in annotated Fig A below), the housing further providing an exposed gripping portion (the portion of housing 25 comprising the “gripping surfaces” labeled in annotated Fig B below is the “exposed gripping portion”; as seen in Fig 3, the distal-facing surface (labeled in Fig A below) of this portion is exposed to the external environment) positioned between the first end and the second end of the housing (as seen in Fig 3 and Fig A below).
 Like Buckner’s tip 21, Kavanagh’s holding device assembly 16 shields the catheter against contact with and contamination by the open end of the urethra adjacent the labia (Col 4, Lines 38-41).
 Additionally, Kavanagh’s holding device assembly 16 acts as a reservoir to provide an even distribution of lubricant to the catheter to ease patient discomfort and reduce the risk of possible injury during catheterization (Col 1, Lines 60-63).
 Therefore, it would have been obvious to one of ordinary skill in the art at the time the invention was made to modify Buckner to include the introducer tip as part of a holding device assembly with a housing and a self-closing retention device, as taught by Kavanagh, for the purpose of not only shielding the catheter against contact with and contamination by the open end of the urethra adjacent the labia (Col 4, Lines 38-41), but also providing an even distribution of lubricant to the catheter to ease patient discomfort and reduce the risk of possible injury during catheterization (Col 1, Lines 60-63).
 This modification would replace Buckner’s tip 21 with Kavanagh’s entire holding device assembly 16 (including the lubricant in chamber 24).
+Kavanagh is silent as to how the introducer tip is retained on the second end of the housing.

 PNG